 The Autistic Self Advocacy Network is developing a catalog of publications to benefit our community.
-We released the Navigating College handbook in 2011, the Loud Hands Project anthology in 2012, and an Autism Acceptance e-book in 2013.
-Additional self-advocacy resources soon to be released include the Empowering Disabled Leaders project, an Employment anthology, and a collection of essays on Relationships and Sexuality.
+We released the Navigating College handbook in 2011, the Loud Hands Project anthology in 2012, and both the Empowering Leadership guide for disabled students and an Autism Acceptance e-book in 2013.
+Additional self-advocacy resources soon to be released include an Employment anthology and a collection of essays on Relationships and Sexuality.
 More details about each of these publications can be found below.

 The Navigating College handbook provides first-person insights from current and past college students on the autism spectrum, ranging from traditional topics like classroom accommodations and dorm life to hot-button issues such as disclosure and sexuality.
 Unlike many other resources written by parents or professionals, Navigating College is designed to be uniquely accessible and relevant to Autistic people ourselves.
 To accompany the book’s release, ASAN launched NavigatingCollege.org — a dedicated website on autism and college issues, which is designed to include other ASAN projects going forward.
-To order print copies of Navigating College, please visit the University of New Hampshire’s IOD Bookstore, or for more information or questions about bulk orders, please contact Melody Latimer at firstname.lastname@example.org.
+Print copies of Navigating College can be ordered via Amazon.com and Barnes & Noble.
+For more information or questions about bulk orders, please write to firstname.lastname@example.org.
 In addition, Navigating College is available as a PDF.

 Loud Hands: Autistic People, Speaking